motiwari/BanditPAM/README.md

 # BanditPAM
-C++ implmentation of BanditPAM with confidence bounds.
+C++ implementation of BanditPAM with confidence bounds.

 ## Installation
 ### Requirements